Dancehall: 1980s–1990s (The Naming)

-Dancehall 1980s–1990s

-InnerCity Promotions Led by Mike Tomlinson And Lois Grant played a very significant role in the development of Jamaica's popular "DanceHall" music.
-Their promotion company through a series of concerts led to the then emerging music from which they labelled, "DanceHall."
-The team started a series called "Saturday Night Live" at Harbour View Drive-In.
-US soul group Gladys Knight and the Pips headlined the initial concert and the showcase also featured boxing presentations from Muhammed Ali.
-InnerCity Promotions was responsible for establishing and promoting numerous events, their first DanceHall concert was staged in 1984.
-This was significant because it marked the beginnings of the music's recognition as the "DanceHall" genre.
-Mr. Tomlinson recalls the opposition received from journalist, radio and TV managers at the time, some who refused to run the commercials or play the music to promote the DanceHall series.
-Dancehall musicians such as U-Roy, I-Roy, Admiral Bailey, Mikey "lickShot" Palmer, Half Pint, Tenor Saw, Charlie Chaplain(Jamaica), Leroy Sibbles, Papa San, Lieutenant Stitchie, Super Cat, General Trees, Ninjaman, Shabba Ranks, Buju Banton, Yellow Man, Pinchers, Courtney Melody, Jose Wales, Barrington Levy, Mad Cobra, Sugar Minott and Shinehead were popular during the 80s.
-The series continued into the early 1990s, the team Mike Tomlinson and Lois Grant played an important role in nurturing and promoting the young talents of the inner city and sound system culture of that era.
-Through their DanceHall live concerts, many performers found a place to use their voice and make a mark due to the opportunities afforded by InnerCity Promotions.
-This is from the International Reggae Awards special awarded honors(irawma awards).
+Nearing the end of the 1980s, Jamaican Dancehall artists gained a lot of appeal through their no-nonsense music.
+This expanded the genre's reach beyond the Land of Wood and Water's borders.
+The main appeal of Dancehall was the music, and so it gained a lot of popularity overtime.
+Back in Jamaica hand-made posters were used not just to pull in would-be attendees to parties and dances.
+This process of making vibrant and colorful posters soon became an icon of the genre.
+It had helped in providing visual aesthetic of how Dancehalls had taken up the space and grown in the country.

 King Jammy's 1985 hit, "(Under Me) Sleng Teng" by Wayne Smith, with an entirely-digital rhythm hook took the dancehall reggae world by storm.
 Many credit this song as being the first digital rhythm in reggae, featuring a rhythm from a digital keyboard.
 However, The "Sleng Teng" rhythm was used in over 200 subsequent recordings.
 This deejay-led, largely synthesized chanting with musical accompaniment departed from traditional conceptions of Jamaican popular musical entertainment.

 Dub poet Mutabaruka said, "if 1970s reggae was red, green and gold, then in the next decade it was gold chains".
 It was far removed from reggae's gentle roots and culture, and there was much debate among purists as to whether it should be considered an extension of reggae.

+Shabba Ranks became the first dancehall artist to win at the Grammy Awards with his debut album As Raw as Ever in 1991.
+He's second studio album X-Tra Naked in 1992 earned him back-to-back awards and multiple Billboard chart positions with standout singles like "Ting-A-Ling" and "Mr. Loverman".

-This shift in style again saw the emergence of a new generation of artists, such as Sean Paul, Capleton, Beenie Man and Shabba Ranks, who became famous ragga stars.
+This shift in style again saw the emergence of a new generation of artists, such as Sean Paul, Capleton and Beenie Man who became famous ragga stars.
 A new set of producers also came to prominence: Philip "Fatis" Burrell, Dave "Rude Boy" Kelly, George Phang, Hugh "Redman" James, Donovan Germain, Bobby Digital, Wycliffe "Steely" Johnson and Cleveland "Clevie" Brown (aka Steely & Clevie) rose to challenge Sly & Robbie's position as Jamaica's leading rhythm section.

-Dancehall in the 2000s
+The faster tempo and simpler electronic beat of late-1980s and early-1990s dancehall greatly influenced the development of Reggae en Español.